jorgef2/jorgef2/README.md

 # Jorge Fernandez

 Welcome to my GitHub!
-I'm Jorge, a data scientist with a passion for unraveling complex datasets to uncover insights and drive better decision-making.
+I'm Jorge, a recent data science graduate with a passion for unraveling complex datasets to uncover insights and drive better decision-making.
 Below is a brief overview of my academic background and interests.

 ## About Me